Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Sorcerer.md

 **Attack:** Charisma + Level vs. PD

-**Hit:** 10d12 + Charisma lightning damage, and at the start of the target’s next turn, `dice: 1d6` of its nearby allies take 20 lightning damage.
+**Hit:** `dice: 10d12` + Charisma lightning damage, and at the start of the target’s next turn, `dice: 1d6` of its nearby allies take 20 lightning damage.

 **Miss:** Half damage, and no damage to target’s allies.

-9th level spell: 2d10 x 10 damage; 25 lightning damage to nearby allies.
+9th level spell: `dice: 2d10*10` damage; 25 lightning damage to nearby allies.

 ##### Epic Feat